callihiggins/httptest/PULL_REQUEST_TEMPLATE.md

 ## How has this been tested?

 ## Have tests been added that cover this change?
+If not why?

 - [ ] yes
+- [ ] no - potential blocker for merge

+## Did you `git rebase -i origin/master`?
+If not why?

+- [ ] yes
-- [ ] no - blocker for merge
+- [ ] no - potential blocker for merge

 ## Add link to [Documentation Guide](https://github.com/nytm/dv-fastly-guide) PR